rgrigore/Poke-Battlez-Frontend/README.md

 * Poke Battlez is the place where you can meet online and chat as a group.
 * You can send PMs to any other user, for those private thoughts or invitations for direct challenges.
 * You can use all your Pokemon skills and knowledge in configuring and modifying your own team of pokemons, up to 6 of them.
-* You can challenge any other user for a 1 to 1 battle. :smile:
+* You can challenge any other user for a 1 to 1 battle.
 * You can execute a battle where you can test your customized team together with your best Pokemon battle strategies.

 Of course, all Pokemon are available to you, together with a comprehensive list of characteristics you can customize, thanks to the Pokemon API used, more details in acknowledgements